ISISComputingGroup/ibex_developers_manual/design_documents/Script-Server-Front-End-Design-Document.md

 * Be able to run separately from the main IBEX client (optional) (*) These actions should only be allowed by instrument scientists and the controls teams

+## Note on naming

+We need to be careful how we name different parts.
+There is server that is responsible for queuing and running jobs and something responsible for building scripts and sending them to the server.
+Suggested names for the client are 'Script Builder', but we would prefer something to capture the fact it covers building and submitting scripts.
+Something more abstract such as 'Scan Engine' or 'Autorun' are other options.

 ## Architectural design

 The script server front-end is initially planned to be part of the IBEX client, so will be an Eclipse RCP application.
 The architectural design should follow the design used elsewhere in the GUI, with the model-view-viewmodel pattern and a separation of the business logic in one plugin, and the UI components in another package.